-Surface Water and Groundwater Quality: Apart from potential water quality issues associated with the pit lake, there are other activities associated with the Proposed Action that could affect surface water or groundwater quality.
+Surface water and groundwater quality: Apart from potential water quality issues associated with the pit lake, there are other activities associated with the Proposed Action that could affect surface water or groundwater quality.
 These activities include:

-- Construction, operation, and reclamation of waste rock disposal and low-grade stockpile facilities; - Expansion of the existing mine pit and associated dewatering; - Expansion, operation, and reclamation of the TSF;

-- Non-point source pollution from disturbed areas on the mine area; and - Spills or other anticipated releases of hazardous substances into the environment.
+- Construction, operation, and reclamation of waste rock disposal and low-grade stockpile facilities; - Expansion of the existing mine pit and associated dewatering; - Expansion, operation, and reclamation of the TSF; - Non-point source pollution from disturbed areas of the mine area; and - Spills or anticipated releases of hazardous substances into the environment.